 - BS Physics, University of Liege, Belgium, July 1981

-Marc teaches classes on Network Analysis, Electronics, Quantum Systems and perform research in nanoelectronics and vacuum microelectronics.
+Marc teaches classes on Network Analysis, Electronics, Quantum Systems and Quantum Computing and performs research in nanoelectronics and vacuum microelectronics.

 Advice to Students: